MicrosoftDocs/windows-dev-docs/windows-apps-src/app-resources/makepri-exe-command-options.md

 /IndexOptions(io) <OPTIONS>
 ```

-**OPTIONS** is a a comma-separated list comprised of the following options.
+**OPTIONS** is a comma-separated list comprised of the following options.

 - +/-HiddenFiles(hf).
 Index (+) or ignore (-) hidden files and folders.
 - +/-LinkedFiles(lf).
 Index (+) or ignore (-) linked files and folders.